 $15,886,373

-The film won multiple accolades at film festivals and was nominated at the Oscars and The Golden Globes too.
+The film earned critical acclaim, securing multiple awards at major film festivals and receiving nominations at both the Oscars and the Golden Globes.

 DramaRomance